ARCHIVE - WOMEN OF WISDOM

-During our last few weeks in March we held our "Touch o' Burns" light lunch with some poetry and comic verses; a quiz afternoon and a beetle drive - all good fun!
+During March we held our "Touch o' Burns" light lunch with some poetry and comic verses; a quiz afternoon and a beetle drive - all good fun!

 On Tuesday 19 Feb, Rev Bob from Kilsyth Burns & Old came along to discuss films and their connection to religion.
 His talk was well received and there was more chat on the subject while having our tea.